Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 This tour goes from Amsterdam-Bruges and in the reverse, from Bruges-Amsterdam.
 Both itineraries are outlined below.

-Day 1: Arrival to Amsterdam | Cruise Amsterdam – Vianen (3-9 miles/5-15 km)
+• Day 1: Arrival in Amsterdam | Cruise Amsterdam – Vianen (3-9 miles/5-15 km)

-Overnight in Vianen
+Overnight in Vianen.

 Day 2: Cycle Vianen – Schoonhoven – Kinderdijk | Cruise Kinderdijk – Dordecht (34 miles/56 km)

-Overnight in Dordrecht
+Overnight in Dordrecht.

 Day 3: Cruise Dordrecht – Tholen | Cycle Tholen – Kreekrak lock | Cruise Kreekrak lock – Antwerp (13 miles/20 km or 23 miles/36 km)

-During breakfast the ship cruises to Tholen.
-You start your bike tour today through a forest area, "the Wouwse Plantage," towards the south to the impressive Kreekraksluis (lock).
-Meet up with your ship and cruise to Antwerp.
-Antwerp is famous for handling up to 80% of the world’s rough diamonds and has many attractions that include: the City Hall, one of several majestic buildings constructed during the Renaissance period, the historical City Square Grote Market, the Onze-Lieve-Vrouwe Cathedral and the medieval Steen Castle.
-After dinner visit the Steen Castle.
-After dinner visit the beautiful old city center.
+During breakfast, the ship will cruise to Tholen.
+You'll start today's bike tour by riding through a forested area, the 'Wouwse Plantage', towards the impressive Kreekraksluis (locks).
+Here, you'll meet your ship and cruise to Antwerp.
+Antwerp, birthplace of the world-famous painter Sir Peter Paul Rubens, is famous for handling up to 80% of the world's rough diamonds and boasts a number of beautiful attractions including: the City Hall (one of several majestic buildings constructed during the Renaissance period), the historic City Square Grote Market, the Onze-Lieve-Vrouwe Cathedral, and the medieval Steen Castle.
+After dinner, you'll visit Steen Castle and the beautiful city center.

-Overnight in Antwerp
+Overnight in Antwerp.

 Day 4: Antwerp – Temse – Dendermonde (29 miles/48 km or 39 miles/64 km)

-Overnight in Dendermonde
+Overnight in Dendermonde.

 Day 5: Dendermonde – Ghent (32 miles/52 km)

-Today you will continue to follow the river Schelde to Ghent where the ship will moor for the night at a lock in a suburb of town.
-Ghent is a lively university city that boasts a rich history.
-The city’s position at the junction of Leie and Schelde Rivers has meant it to be a major trading port since Roman times.
-In total the city features an Opera House, 18 museums, more than 100 churches and over 400 historical buildings.
-A major attraction is St. Bavo Cathedral where a number of masterpieces of medieval art including the world famous ‘Adoration of the Mystic Lamb’ by Jan van Eyck are kept.
+Today you'll continue to follow the River Schelde towards Ghent, where the ship will moor at a lock in a suburb.
+Ghent, a lively university city with a rich history, is at the junction of the Leie and Schelde Rivers, a position that has granted it the status of being a major trading port since the Roman era.
+The city features an Opera House, 18 museums, over 100 churches, and more than 400 historical buildings.
+A major attraction is the St. Bavo Cathedral, where a number of medieval artistic masterpieces are housed, including the world-famous The Adoration of the Mystic Lamb by the van Eyck brothers.

-Overnight in Ghent
+Overnight in Ghent.

 Day 6: Ghent – Bruges (28 miles/45 km)

-Overnight in Bruges
+Overnight in Bruges.

 Day 7: Tour around Bruges to the North Sea (23 miles/38 km or 31 miles/51 km)